 Nayarit has long been considered one of the safest destinations in Mexico, especially the Riviera Nayarit coastline.
 Sayulita, San Pancho and Punta Mita are all well-regarded as family-friendly destinations where you can walk around town feeling safe and welcomed.
 These towns are also well traveled by solo female travelers who choose these destinations with safety in mind.
 As always, stay aware while traveling and make safety-conscious decisions.
 Do your research or travel with a reputable tour operator and you will have a safe and fun vacation!

 One of the most photographed locations in the Bay of Banderas is Hidden Beach & the Islas Marietas.
 The Islas Marietas National Park is a boat ride away from practically anywhere along the Bay of Banderas, but only certain towns have piers to take you there.
+Many tours leave from the marina in Nuevo Vallarta or La Cruz Huanacaxtle.
 These uninhabited islands have hidden beaches cut out of the islands, diverse marine & aerial life and wondrous landscape.
 The picturesque beaches and snorkeling truly make the experience.

 Hundreds of humpback whales migrate to the Bay of Banderas every December- March.
 You can be lucky enough to spot the whales from the coastline, but it is truly magical to see the whales from the water.
 Taking a boat cruise to see the majestic whales is a must-do activity!